There are so many beautiful nature paintings to do. All of nature cries out to be painted.

 Most of my life I have lived close to nature.
 The birds and bees, flowers and sunsets, plus all the lovely creatures are a pleasure and bring enjoyment.

-These nature paintings express that joy and admiration.
-Come enjoy with me.
+Doing paintings of nature is such a joy.
+These paintings express that joy and admiration.

-We were living in a home with a tin roof.
+When we were living in a home with a tin roof.
 We started getting a "Northern Flicker" that came by every morning at the same time.

 He would beat on our tin roof.
 He was staking out his territory to keep all the other flickers away.
 We started calling him our alarm clock!